devsecopsgirl/internship-appsecco/docs/setting-up-pipeline.md

 ### SSH Access Configuration

-I referred to this [document](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) of digitalocean as the way it explained is simple to understand.
+I referred to this [document](https://www.digitalocean.com/community/tutorials/how-to-set-up-ssh-keys--2) because the way it is explained is simple to understand.

 **Step 1:** Create the RSA Key Pair